 curl_easy_setopt(handle, CURLOPT_XFERINFODATA, custom_pointer);

 The callback gets told how much data libcurl will transfer and has transferred, in number of bytes:

-dltotal is the total number of bytes libcurl expects to download in
+dltotalis the total number of bytes libcurl expects to download in this transfer.

-ultotal is the total number of bytes libcurl expects to upload in this
+ultotalis the total number of bytes libcurl expects to upload in this transfer.